 Question: Have your activities changed since childhood?

 Answer: My core activities have remained the same from childhood.
-I have always loved playing tennis and it is the same even today.
+I have always loved playing tennis, which is the same today.
 Of course, cooking and reading are activities that interest me more today.
 My childhood was all about tennis and playing computer games with my siblings and friends.

 Question: Do you prefer spending your leisure time alone or with others?